gammu/gammu/docs/manual/gammu/index.rst

         guess is based on extension and file content, for output solely on extension).

-    .. seealso:: :option:`convertbackup`
+    .. seealso:: :option:`gammu convertbackup`

 .. option:: convertbackup source.file output.file

+    .. versionadded:: 1.28.94

     Converts backup between formats supported by Gammu.
-Unlike :option:`savefile`, this does not give you any options what to convert, it simply takes converts all what can be saved into output file.
+Unlike :option:`gammu savefile`, this does not give you any options what to convert, it simply takes converts all what can be saved into output file.

-    .. seealso:: :option:`savefile`
+    .. seealso:: :option:`gammu savefile`

-    .. versionadded:: 1.28.94

 Nokia specific commands